m-elbeltagi/m-elbeltagi/README.md

 -->

-- 🔭 I’m currently working on finishing up my PhD, and a side project called _CapitaLens_ (details in my portfolio)
+- 🔭 I’m currently working on finishing up my PhD
 - 🌱 I’m currently learning about differential forms (Highly recommend this book: _A Geometric Approach to Differential Forms_ by Bachman), and also reading about [How to Catch an AI Liar](https://paperswithcode.com/paper/how-to-catch-an-ai-liar-lie-detection-in)
 - 👯 I’m looking to collaborate on answering interesting Data Science questions
 -  💬 Ask me about my research (HV in liquid Xenon detectors, or estimating errors on output of ML algorithms applied to rare-event physics), or any of my projects really!